 When you are at a meeting with another department, you are there to represent your team and by extension your boss.
 Passively sitting there and not speaking up with your inputs doesn’t provide any value.
 Engage and move the discussion forward to make a decision.

-Meetings are the #1 waste of time in every organization.
-Most are overattended and poorly run without a clear purpose.
-Read our article about The Only Two Reasons to Ever Have a Meeting
+Expert Tip: Meetings are the #1 waste of time in every organization.
+Most are over attended and poorly run without a clear purpose.
+Read our article about The Only Three Reasons to Ever Have a Meeting

 Offer Help, Don’t Wait to be Asked